fmalina/revisions-blocl/activism/sackeconomistsanddisbandtheir.md

 On the one hand, economists say one person’s debt is another person’s asset.
 On the other hand the economics texts explain the fractional reserve system, which involves the creation of new money in the loans process, which contradicts the first claim.
-I don’t know why the contradiction is not noticed, but it is not the only fundamental inconsistency in mainstream economics.
+I don't know why the contradiction is not noticed, but it is not the only fundamental inconsistency in mainstream economics.

 Debt and money are excluded from the computer models used by economists to